j0fiN/pcmd/docs/user_guide.md

         ```
 ---
 ### `fish`  :material-egg-easter:
 :fish: - ACSII Art of pcmd
+along with other useful links.

 ---
 ## `cmd.yaml` file
-This is file which should contain all your commands paired up with your custom name.
+This is the file that should contain all your commands paired up with your custom name.
 !!!
 Note
     If file is created manually, it must be named `cmd.yaml` and NOT `cmd.yml`